11 Sales Funnel Metrics That Will Help You Boost Sales

 Lead scores are typically determined by looking at the preceding two metrics above and possibly even some other parameters, aggregated over time and emails sent.

 For instance, if I were your subscriber and opened every email you sent and clicked on every link, I would have a good score.
-See how this can be something useful to check?

 So if your email marketing software provides some way of determining your average lead score, this should be an even more useful metric.
 You can then try and tweak things to improve the average over time.